-AIR INDIRECT INDIRECT 6011 NO IMPACT MARINE & INDIRECT CHEMICALS & NO IMPACT AIR IMPACT WATER IMPACT SOIL IDENTIFIED COASTAL IMPACT WASTE IDENTIFIED which are essential to increase productivity, job creation, and economic well-being.
-The IMF is governed by and accountable to its member countries.
+AID INDIRECT WATER INDIRECT SOIL NO IMPACT MARINE & INDIRECT CHEMICALS & NO IMPACT AIR IMPACT WATER IMPACT SUIL IDENTIFIED COASTAL IMPACT WASTE IDENTIFIED

 The International Monetary Fund (IMF) works to achieve sustainable growth and prosperity for all of its 190 member countries.
-It does so by supporting economic policies that promote financial stability and monetary cooperation,
+It does so by supporting economic policies that promote financial stability and monetary cooperation, which are essential to increase productivity, job creation, and economic well-being.
+The IMF is governed by and accountable to its member countries.